thinkcompany/think_dev-standards/development-standards/html.md

 #### Importing JavaScript

-JavaScript files may be included in the `<head>` of an HTML document but for optimal performance, place the scripts at the bottom of a page, just inside the closing `</body>` tag.
+JavaScript files may be included in the `<head>` of an HTML document but, for optimal performance, place the scripts at the bottom of a page, just inside the closing `</body>` tag.

 ```html
 <script src="/js/lib/jquery.js"></script>